How to Answer: What Are Your Salary Expectations?

 Posted at 21/03/2018

-This is probably one of the most difficult questions to answer in a job interview.
-Unfortunately, it can’t be avoided, especially when the hiring manager sitting right in front of you asks you directly.
+This is probably one of the most difficult job interview questions you’ll face.
+Unfortunately, you can’t avoid this question.
+Especially when the hiring manager is sitting right in front of you!

-Consider working conditions and other job benefits
+Consider the working conditions

 When considering a certain company, you should look at more than just salary.
 If you're looking for a full-time job and the salary offered is less than what you’d hoped, you can ask for additional perks, like flexible work hours, more vacation days or the ability to work remotely.